Why is it important to have a family mission statement?

 30 Short Family Mission Statement Examples

-Use the following examples for your family mission statement separately or piece them together to make one epic vision.
+Use the examples for your family mission statement separately or piece them together to make one epic vision.
+Then, keep reading for how to make your own!

 1. We Are Connected